-Answer: The “pastoral epistles” is a common name for three letters written by the apostle Paul.
-The pastoral epistles are 1 Timothy, 2 Timothy and Titus.
+Answer: The Pastoral Epistles are three letters written by the apostle Paul.
+The Pastoral Epistles are 1 Timothy, 2 Timothy, and Titus.
 All three are letters from an old man at the close of his ministry who is concerned for his successors in the pastorate.
 As such, the letters concern the things that would be crucial for the young pastors to understand—church organization and discipline, including such matters as the appointment of elders and deacons, the opposition of rebellious members or false teachers, and the maintenance of doctrinal purity.

-As instructional letters to younger pastors, Paul’s pastoral epistles are invaluable today.
-These letters are full of the heartfelt warnings and instructions that characterize Paul’s ministry, revealing his pastor’s heart for the care and concern for the churches he founded.
-Whether he is speaking of church organization (1 Timothy 3:1-13; Titus 1:1-16), addressing the role of women in ministry (1 Timothy 2:12), revealing Christ as the mediator between God and man (1 Timothy 2:5), encouraging believers to persevere in the faith (2 Timothy 2:14) and to remain firm in sound doctrine (2 Timothy 1:1-2, 13-14), verifying the inspiration of Scripture (2 Timothy 3:16), or warning against false and apostate teachers (2 Timothy 3:1-17), the pastoral epistles are the “how-to” manual for pastors in all places and for all time.
+As instructional letters to younger pastors, Paul’s Pastoral Epistles are invaluable today.
+These letters are full of the heartfelt warnings and instructions that characterize Paul’s ministry, revealing his pastor’s heart for the care for the churches he founded.
+Whether he is speaking of church organization (1 Timothy 3:1–13; Titus 1:1–16), addressing the role of women in ministry (1 Timothy 2:12), revealing Christ as the mediator between God and man (1 Timothy 2:5), encouraging believers to persevere in the faith (2 Timothy 2:14) and to remain firm in sound doctrine (2 Timothy 1:1–2, 13–14), verifying the inspiration of Scripture (2 Timothy 3:16), or warning against false and apostate teachers (2 Timothy 3:1–17), the Pastoral Epistles are the “how-to” manual for pastors in all places and for all time.

 © Copyright 2002-2014 Got Questions Ministries.